MUNComputerScienceSociety/ChallengeSet-W2020/week-01/README.md

 ## Submitting Solutions

-Submissions to problems can be submitted past **Friday @ 5:00pm (January 17th, 2020)**, please don't distrubute submissions to GitHub before this date, so every one has a chance to do their own thing before this time!
+Submissions to problems can be submitted past **Friday @ 5:00pm (January 17th, 2020)**, please don't distribute submissions to GitHub before this date, so every one has a chance to do their own thing before this time!

 Either you can: